LiveOrDevTrying/WebsocketsSimple/README.md

 ```

 #### **SSL**
-To enable SSL for [WebsocketsSimple Server](https://www.nuget.org/packages/WebsocketsSimple.Server/), use one of the two provided SSL server constructors and manually specify your exported SSL certificate with private key as a bytes[] as a parameter as well as your certificates private key.
-It is recommended to use a .pfx certificate..
+To enable SSL for [WebsocketsSimple Server](https://www.nuget.org/packages/WebsocketsSimple.Server/), use one of the two provided SSL server constructors and manually specify your exported SSL certificate with private key as a byte[] and your certificate's private key as parameters.

+> **The SSL Certificate MUST match the domain where the Websocket Server is hosted / can be accessed or clients will not able to connect to the Websocket Server.**

 In order to allow successful SSL connections, you must have a valid, non-expired SSL certificate.
-There are many sources for SSL certificates and some of them are opensource community driven - we recommend [Let's Encrypt](https://letsencrypt.org/).
+There are many sources for SSL certificates and some of them are open-source - we recommend [Let's Encrypt](https://letsencrypt.org/).

 > ***Note: A self-signed certificate or one from a non-trusted CA is not considered a valid SSL certificate.***

-#### **Send a Message to a Client**
+#### **Send a Message to a Connection**
-To send messages to a client, 11 functions are exposed:
+To send messages to connections, 11 functions are exposed:
 * `BroadcastToAllAuthorizedUsersAsync<S>(S packet) where S : IPacket`
     * Send the designated packet to all Users and their connections currently logged into the server.
 * `BroadcastToAllAuthorizedUsersAsync(string message)`